tsmx/gae-env-secrets/README.md

 `projects/[Project-Number]/secrets/[Secret-Name]/versions/[Version-Number|latest]`

 To retrieve the reference path of a secrets version in Secret Manager simply click "Copy resource name" on the three dots behind a version.
-Specifying `latest` as the version will supply the highest active version of a sceret.
+Specifying `latest` as the version will supply the highest active version of a secret.

 ##